nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 The file name must ends with ".json", must not contain any slash "/" and must point to an existing address book .json file.

 #### Warning
-Avoid loading non-address book .json files as It may result in unexpected behaviours
+Avoid loading non-address book .json files as it may result in unexpected behaviours

 All the entries in the current address book will be discard.
 So archiving current address book before loading is recommended.